dsaiztc/NYCSubwayAnalysis/ShortQuestions.md

 I have used primarily OLS using *Statsmodels*, but I have made also some tests with the Gradient Descent algorithm that I implemented during the course.

 The reason for using primarily the OLS algorithm instead of Gradient Descent is that it gives the minimum of the cost function.
-The Gradient Descent could be advantageous in situations that we have a ver huge amount of data to process, because it will be faster [1].
+The Gradient Descent could be advantageous in situations that we have a huge amount of data to process, because it will be faster [1].

 **2.2 What features (input variables) did you use in your model?
 Did you use any dummy variables as part of your features?**